New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Wolf data

 \subsection{The results}

-In Table \ref{tab:ICL} we can see the ICL for all the tested models.
-All of them suggest $K=3$ and our proposal with $m=10$ is the one with the lower ICL, i.e. it is the model with the best fit.
-It is also interesting to note that, for any given $K$, our model outperforms the others.

-The posterior estimates of the chosen model can be seen in Table \ref{tab:DensCI}, while Figure \ref{fig:estTOT} shows posterior estimates of the probability vectors time series and Figure \ref{fig:traj} shows the observed spatial locations with the associate classification and predictive densities of the step-length and turning-angle.
+Table \ref{tab:ICL} shows the ICL for all the tested models.
+The results of each model suggest the presence of three different behaviors ($K=3$), and our proposal is the one with the lowest ICL (the model with the best goodness-of-fit).
+The posterior estimates, means and 95\% credible intervals (CIs) of the chosen model can be seen in Table \ref{tab:DensCI}, while Figure \ref{fig:estTOT} shows the posterior estimates of the probability vector time series.
+Figure \ref{fig:traj} shows the observed spatial locations with the associated classification and predictive densities of the step-length and turning-angle.
+As in the introduction, we indicate the first behavior with R, the second one with HE1 and the third one with HR2.